anpham6/android-docs/source/document/android/resources.rst

 Resources
 =========

-Projects can include additional values that are required during compilation which might not have been detected.
+Projects can include additional values which may have missed detection and are required during compilation.

 Interface
 ---------